moderndatacompany/dataos.info/docs/resources/stacks/bento/index.md

 # Bento Stack

-Bento is a stream processing [Stack](/resources/stacks/) within DataOS that provides a declarative YAML programming paradigm for performing common data engineering tasks such as transformation, mapping, schema validation, filtering, hydrating, multiplexing, and enrichment with simple, chained, stateless processing steps.
-It allows users to quickly adapt their stream data pipelines as requirements change by interacting with other services and then can write to one or more sinks with the spectrum of connectors available out-of-the-box with it.
+Bento is a stream processing [Stack](/resources/stacks/) within DataOS that enables the definition of data transformations using a declarative YAML-based approach.
+It streamlines common data engineering tasks, including transformation, mapping, schema validation, filtering, hydrating, multiplexing, etc.

+Bento employs stateless, chained processing steps, allowing stream data pipelines to adapt efficiently as requirements evolve.
+It integrates seamlessly with other services and provides built-in connectors for writing to various destinations.

+!!!tip "Bento Stack in the Data Product Lifecycle"

+    Bento operates as a Stack and can be orchestrated using either a [Worker](/resources/worker/) or a [Service](/resources/service/) Resource, depending on the use case.
+Bento-powered Workers and Services support the build phase of the Data Product Lifecycle by enabling:

+    - **Stream data transformation** – Continuous real-time processing, such as ingesting IoT sensor data into a messaging queue like Kafka and Pulsar.
+    - **Independent processing** – Long-running data transformations that do not require external network communication, such as standalone data processing streams.

 <center>